jansony1/Karpenter-Security-Groups-for-Pods---Dynamic-maxPods-Solution/README.md

 ## 📋 Supported Instance Types

+⚠️ **Note**: This solution currently supports a subset of AWS EC2 instance types.
+See the [Adding New Instance Types](#adding-new-instance-types) section below for guidance on extending support.

 ### 🚫 T3 Series (No Trunk ENI Support - No SG for Pods)
 | Instance Type | Default maxPods | ENI Reservation | Final maxPods | CPU | Memory |
 |---------------|-----------------|-----------------|---------------|-----|--------|